Accelerator science showcased at international Symposium

 Early stage researchers from all three training initiatives presented their research in the form of posters and gave young delegates the opportunity to experience science up close through a number of interactive demonstrations that the scientists developed specifically for this event.

-Professor Welsch said: “Liverpool has played a leading role in training the next generation of accelerator scientists and technologists over the last decade and continues to produce a pipeline of experts that go on to work around the world in both academia and industry.
+Professor Welsch said: “The QUASAR Group has been leading the training of the next generation of researchers since 2008 through the coordination of the DITANET, oPAC, LA3NET, OMA, AVA and LIVDAT projects.
+These programmes have successfully trained more than 100 experts that went on to work around the world in both academia and industry.
 It is fantastic to see the outstanding research results that have stemmed from our three most recent training initiatives and how our Fellows engaged with the next generation of scientists and engineers at the Symposium.

-The speakers provided an excellent overview of the many applications that particle accelerators have made possible in our everyday lives.
-Science is ultimately a global endeavour and our Fellows are perfect ambassadors for the collaborative and interdisciplinary skills that modern research requires.”
+The speakers provided an excellent overview of the many applications that particle accelerators have made possible in our everyday lives and in particular of how the use, handling and analysis of data impacts on science and society.”